microsoft/promptpex/docs/src/content/docs/reference/glossary.md

 <br />

-- Every node is created by a LLM call (aside from the PUT).
+- Every node is created by an LLM call (aside from the PUT).
 - Rounded nodes can be edited by the user.
 - Square nodes are evaluations.
 - Diamond nodes are outputs.